vigoren/foundryvtt-simple-calendar/README.md

 Today Button | Changes the calendar so that the current day (in the game world) is visible and selected.
 Blue Circle Day | This indicates the current day in the game world, can be changed by the GM Green Circle Day | This indicates the day the user currently has selected.
 This will show any notes on this day.
-Orange Icon | This shows on any days that have notes that the user can see.
+Red Indicator | This shows on any days that have notes that the user can see.
+It will show the number of notes on that day up to 99.
 Notes List | Any notes that appear in this list can be clicked on to open the note details.

 ### Note Details